losgehts.at API Documentation

 PhoneNumberNational Text User’s national phone number e.g. (0680 3104850)

-PhoneCountryCode Text Phone country code ISO 3166-1 alpha-2 (two uppercase letters
+PhoneCountryCode Text Country calling prefix ISO 3166-1 alpha-2 (two uppercase letters)

 PhoneCountryPrefix Text Phone country prefix Without “+” e.g. “43”